 We approach each new segmentation with a fresh perspective while also leveraging what we know has been successful in the past.
 Our goal is always the same: to provide you with great segmentation research that will uncover new growth opportunities for your brand.
-Some of our keys to successful segmentation research include:
+No matter what type of segmentation you are doing (some of our keys to successful segmentation research include:

 - Start the project right with an immersive and collaborative kick-off meeting where all stakeholders can share what they already know as well as what they wish to know by the end of the study.

 - It's not all quantitative.
 We know that in order to do a good segmentation survey that it is essential to understand consumers from their own point of view.
 Therefore, we always recommend that qualitative research be conducted as a first step, so that the research team can understand consumers' experiences, wants and needs in consumers' own words.
 Not only does this help the research team to anticipate and hypothesize what sort of segments may exist, but also equips the team with consumer language that needs to be reflected in the segmentation survey.

 - Iterative analysis.
 The analysis of segmentation data is very exploratory and investigative.
 Once we have data in hand, we plan for several hands-on work-sessions with the client team so that they become an active part of deciding which segmentation solution is best for their business.
 Plus, by analyzing the huge volume of data in manageable chunks, the learning process is enhanced and more effective.